Bram-diederik/secureVPNwithLocalLan/README.md

 # Setup VpnGateway
 for this you require an VPN hosting using openvpn
-1) place working openvpn configurations in /etc/openvpn/clientConfig
+1) place working a working not asking for password openvpn configurations in the folder /etc/openvpn/clientConfig
 2) install the vpnadmin.sh to /usr/bin/local and grant it passwordless sudo for the www-data user
 3) copy /etc/rsyslog.d/openvpn.conf
+4) install a webserver
-4) copy the php site.
+5) copy the php site. !change the hardcoded username/password

 # Setup incomingVpnServer
 1) install a openvpn server.
 I recommend use a script like https://www.pivpn.io/
 2) copy the up.sh script to /etc/openvpn/
 3) edit the up script you your local ip settings
 4) apply